 Five master's degrees may be earned completely online: Master of Divinity (M.Div.), Master of Arts in Christian Education (M.A.C.E.), Master of Arts in Biblical Counseling, Master of Theological Studies (M.T.S.), and Master of Theology (Th.M.).
 Most other master's degrees may be completed up to 66% online.
-For details on other master's programs please contact the Office of the Registrar at 817-923-1921 ext.
-2000 or by email at registrar@swbts.edu
+For details on other master's programs please contact the Office of the Registrar at (817) 921-8820 or by email at registrar@swbts.edu